 When you next travel to Vietnam, contact us with your solutions to child and female disadvantage.
 Or contact us to volunteer.

 Nuts and bolts.
 The machinery works like this…

 Every board member helps, advises, donates and organises as much as they have time for.
 All board members are or have been financial donors.

-Each year's financial books show every dollar that was donated and what was sent to Vietnam.
-Books are audited. * Tax: We have ATO recognition as a Charitable Institution.
+We have ATO recognition as a Charitable Institution.
 We are exempt from requirements to lodge a tax return or pay tax or pay GST.

 Every cent of every donated dollar goes to Vietnam for assistance projects.
 No exceptions.
 That keeps money matters simple.
 Your donations are not wasted on fundraising or administration.
 Any operating costs are paid by board members.
 Anyone volunteering in Vietnam pays their own costs.

 Please support this worthwhile work: firstname.lastname@example.org